Strattera is a brand-name oral capsule prescribed for attention deficit hyperactivity disorder (ADHD). Strattera contains the active drug atomoxetine.

 In rare cases, long QT syndrome and changes in mental status, including confusion and hallucinations, have been reported with overdoses of Strattera.
 (Long QT syndrome is a condition in which the heart’s electrical activity is affected.)

 What to do in case of overdose

 If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 However, if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.